Harshpython/Healthcare-System/README.md

 he Health Care ML Project uses supervised machine learning techniques to analyze patient data and predict health outcomes such as disease onset, recovery time, and response to treatment.
-This project demonstrates how machine learning can be integrated into healthcare systems to provide predictive analytics and support clinical decision-making. healthcare-ml-project/ data raw/                   # Raw data files processed/             # Processed data files
+This project demonstrates how machine learning can be integrated into healthcare systems to provide predictive analytics and support clinical decision-making. healthcare-ml-project/ data raw                 # Raw data files processed            # Processed data files

- notebooks/
+ notebooks
  data_exploration.ipynb # Jupyter notebook for data exploration model_training.ipynb   # Jupyter notebook for model training